 As part of ADP’s enterprise risk assessment and risk management activities, our Audit Committee of the Board of Directors oversees and reviews risk related to privacy.

-ADP’s global privacy program is led by its Chief Privacy Officer and the Data Privacy and Governance Team in cooperation with representatives from all of ADP’s business units and functions, the ADP Privacy Stewards, the members of the ADP Legal department and Compliance professionals.
+ADP’s Global Chief Privacy Officer is charged with leading and overseeing ADP’s Global Privacy Programs, along with the members of the global privacy team.
+The team works in cooperation with the representatives of our ADP business units and functions, the ADP Privacy Stewards, the members of the ADP Legal department and Compliance Professionals.
 Taking into account the sensitivity of the personal data, ADP Associates and contingent workers who access personal data are trained on the appropriate use and handling of personal data as it pertains to their job responsibilities.